alexandrebobkov/CanadianPayroll/docs/source/cpp-and-ei.rst

 The following types of employment are excluded by legislation and therefore do not constitute pensionable employment.
 Payments arising from such employment are not subject to CPP contributions:

+  - employment in agriculture, or an agricultural enterprise, horticulture, fishing, hunting, trapping, forestry, logging, or lumbering, by an employer:
+    - who pays the employee less than $250 in cash remuneration in a calendar year; or
+    - employs the employee for a period of less than 25 working days in the same year on terms providing for payment of cash remuneration—the working days do not have to be consecutive

 Employment Insurance
 --------------------